PX4/PX4-Autopilot/nuttx/configs/amber/README.txt

 Toolchains
 ^^^^^^^^^^

-The toolchain may be selected using the mconf tool (via 'make menuconfig'), by editing the existing configuration file (defconfig), or by overriding the toolchain on the make commandline with CONFIG_AVR_TOOLCHAIN=<toolchain>.
+The toolchain may be selected using the kconfig-mconf tool (via 'make menuconfig'), by editing the existing configuration file (defconfig), or by overriding the toolchain on the make commandline with CONFIG_AVR_TOOLCHAIN=<toolchain>.